All Hours: Singles

 "Distant Lights" was released digitally as the lead single from All Hours on June 7, 2011.
 An extended play, featuring the album version of "Distant Lights" and two remixes created by Douze, was later distributed for digital download and streaming on January 30, 2012.
 The album's second single, "Fascinated", was released to digital retailers in the United States on July 26, 2011.
 An accompanying music video for "Fascinated" was released on October 25, 2011 via Nettwerk's official YouTube channel.
 It was directed by Schlesinger's close friend Adam Neustadter, who helped create a "colorful" and "vaguely disorienting clip" that corresponds with the song's "synth-pop vibe".

 "Lost in the Sun" was released as the album's third and final single on April 10, 2012; in its digital form, it included a previously unreleased song – "We Try" – as a bonus track.
 A music video for "Lost in the Sun" was also created, featuring Durand lip-synching to the song while in a lounge near a beach.
 In addition to the release of the music video, Ivy held a contest for fans to submit their own remix of "Lost in the Sun" to be judged; the winner of the contest would receive $1,000 USD and a signed copy of All Hours, and have their remix released digitally.
 The remix created by Greek musician Dimitrios Bitzenis, under the name Dimitrios, won the competition.

+A music video for "Suspicious" was filmed and directed by David Dutton, and eventually released in 2017.